Ed Balls: Personal life

 Balls married Labour MP Yvette Cooper, who later became Home Secretary, in Eastbourne on 10 January 1998.
-Cooper is Member of Parliament for Normanton, Pontefract and Knottingley, the neighbouring constituency to Morley & Outwood from 2010 to 2024.
+Cooper is Member of Parliament for Pontefract, Castleford and Knottingley, the neighbouring constituency to Morley & Outwood from 2010 to 2024.
 They have three children.
 In January 2008, they became the first married couple to serve together in HM Cabinet when Cooper became Chief Secretary to the Treasury, although Cooper had attended cabinet sessions as housing minister prior to then.

 In September 2010, the British Stammering Association announced that Balls had become a patron of the association.
 Its chief executive, Norbert Lieckfeldt, commended Balls for talking about his stammer in public.

 In June 2013, Balls was fined for going through a red light in December 2012.
 He has also admitted speeding in April 2013 and using his mobile phone while driving during the 2010 general election campaign.
 On 5 August 2014, he was fined £900 and given five penalty points on his driving licence for failing to stop after a car accident.
 He said he knew that the cars had touched, but did not stop to check as he did not think any damage had been done.

 Balls was portrayed by Nicholas Burns in the 2015 Channel 4 television film Coalition.

 Balls is a member of a band called Centrist Dad.
 Balls, who plays the drums, is accompanied by Robert Peston on vocals, and John Wilson on bass guitar.